roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 sudo node index
 ```

-Go back to the GCE GUI and click the VM's external IP address; it should be linkified if you checked the box for 'Allow HTTP Access.'
+Go back to the Compute Engine GUI and click the VM's external IP address; it should be linkified if you checked the box for 'Allow HTTP Access.'

 In the real world, you would not copy and paste code directly into a server, but rather your code would be tracked and transferred with Git.
 Also, in many cases CICD tools would manage most of that process.
 We'll cover both in the next module and lab.